 About this guide

-This is a ChannelEngine guide on the Seattle-based marketplace Amazon, focused on Europe, the Middle East, and eventually Africa.
+This is a ChannelEngine guide on the Seattle-based marketplace Amazon, focused on Asia, Europe, and Middle East.
 Here you can find information on how to request an Amazon account, how to configure this channel on ChannelEngine, what the specific requirements are, and more.

 Table of contents

 |Area served (orders)||Belgium, France, Germany, Italy, India, Netherlands, Poland, Saudi Arabia, Singapore, Spain, Sweden, Turkey, United Arab Emirates, United Kingdom|

 |Revenue||EUR 32 billion (2019)|

 |Number of monthly unique visitors||circa 176 million (2020)|